kaz-yos/eval-in-repl/README.md

 ;; Uncomment if no need to jump after evaluating current line ;; (setq eir-jump-after-eval nil)

-;; Place REPL on the left if starting with one window.
-;; This currently works only for:
-;; IELM, Python, Hy, shell
-(setq eir-repl-placement 'left)
+;; Uncomment if you want to always split the script window into two.
+;; This will just split the current script window into two without ;; disturbing other windows.
+;; (setq eir-always-split-script-window t)

 ;; Uncomment if you always prefer the two-window layout.
-;; Which side the REPL takes is rather erratic.
+;; This deletes all other windows and split the script window into two.
 ;; (setq eir-delete-other-windows t)

+;; Place REPL on the left of the script window when splitting.
+(setq eir-repl-placement 'left)

 ;;; ielm support (for emacs lisp)
 (require 'eval-in-repl-ielm)